nodejs/node/doc/guides/technical-priorities.md

 ## Web Assembly

-The use of Web Assembly has been growing over the last few years.
+The use of WebAssembly has been growing over the last few years.
 In order to ensure Node.js continues to be part of solutions where a subset of the solution needs the performance that WebAssembly can deliver it is important that Node.js provide good support for running